serverlessworkflow/specification/specification.md

 Retries are related to errors.
 When certain errors are encountered we might want to retry the states execution.

 We can define retries within the workflow states [error definitions](#Defining-Errors).
-This is done by defining the [retry stragy](#Retry-Definition) as the workflow top-level parameter using its `retries` array, and then adding a `retryRef` parameter to the error definition which references this retry strategy for a specific error.
+This is done by defining the [retry strategy](#Retry-Definition) as the workflow top-level parameter using its `retries` array, and then adding a `retryRef` parameter to the error definition which references these retry strategies for a specific error.

 If a defined retry for the defined error is successful, the defined workflow control flow logic of the state should be performed, meaning either workflow can transition according to the states `transition`